broquaint/Git-Gitalist/README.md

 Git::Gitalist - An interface to git influenced by Gitalist

-# ATTENTION

-This code is a work in progress and isn't in a usable state!

 # CONTRIBUTING

-Patches are welcome, please feel free to fork on github and send pull requests, send patches from git format-patch to the bug tracker, or host your own copy of gitalist somewhere and ask us to pull from it.
+Patches are welcome, please feel free to fork on github and send pull requests, send patches from `git format-patch` to the bug tracker.
+Other viable communication mediums also welcome like ...

 # SUPPORT

-Git::Gitalist has an active irc community in "#gitalist" on irc.perl.org, please feel free to stop by and ask questions, report bugs or installation issues or generally for a chat about where we plan to go with the project.
+Git::Gitalist has an irc community in `#gitalist` on [http://www.irc.perl.org/](irc.perl.org), please feel free to stop by and ask questions, report bugs or installation issues or generally for a chat about where we plan to go with the project.

 # SEE ALSO